Psoriasis: Treatment Options to Manage Your Symptoms & Skin

 What Causes the Heartbreak of Psoriasis?

-In psoriasis, new skins cells are formed too quickly and result in a layer of dead, scaly skin and white blood cells that remain on the top layer of skin, insteading of sloughing off.
+In psoriasis, new skins cells are formed too quickly and result in a layer of dead, scaly skin and white blood cells that remain on the top layer of skin instead of sloughing off.
 These patches of skin and lesions are known as psoriatic lesions or plaque psoriasis.

 Who Gets Psoriasis?
 It's Not All in the Family.

-About 30 percent of people that develop psoriasis may also develop psoriatic arthritis, a type of rheumatoid arthritis that tends to affect the hands and feet.
+About 30 percent of people that develop psoriasis may also develop psoriatic arthritis, a type of rheumatoid arthritis that tends to affect the joints of the hands and feet.
 Some, but not all, patients will have a family history of psoriasis.
-Psoriasis is not contagious; you cannot catch it from someone else.
-Psoriasis is an immune disorder - not an infectious disease.
+Remember, psoriasis is not contagious; you cannot catch it from someone else.

 Is There More Than One Type of Psoriasis?